UofT-EcoSystem/CSCD70/README.md

 ## Acknowledgement

-Thanks to Professor Gennady Pekhimenko (University of Toronto), Professor Nandita Vijaykumar (University of Toronto), and students from previous offerings of CSCD70.
+Thanks to Professor Gennady Pekhimenko, Professor Nandita Vijaykumar, and students from previous offerings of CSCD70 (Unviersity of Toronto).